 There is a lot of jealousy between people in the house.
 When I renovated the apartment I had to hide it from my neighbours so the older people wouldn’t try to stop it.
 They didn’t want me to renovate; they talked about me behind my back to the workers in my house to make them stop working for me.
 They said horrible things about me just because they were jealous - I could pay for the renovation and they could not.

 I love my apartment; I’m very attached to it, but I will move out because it’s too complicated.
-Every time I have guests round, the whole neighbourhood knows about it and they watch me.
+Every time I have guests around, the whole neighbourhood knows about it and they watch me.
 When they realise that I will stare right back and not back down, they stop annoying me and they are all smiles, but I ignore them.

 The girl and the Lake